RhetTbull/osxphotos/README.md

 {modified.sec}                  2-digit second of the photo modification
-                                time; uses creation date if photo is not modified
+                                time; uses creation date if photo is not modified {modified.strftime}             Apply strftime template to file modification date/time.
+Should be used in form
+                                {modified.strftime,TEMPLATE} where TEMPLATE
+                                is a valid strftime template, e.g.
+                                {modified.strftime,%Y-%U} would result in
+                                year-week number of year: '2020-23'.
+If used with no template will return null value.
+                                Uses creation date if photo is not modified.
+                                See https://strftime.org/ for help on
+                                strftime templates.
 {today.date}                    Current date in iso format, e.g.
                                 '2020-03-22'
 {today.year}                    4-digit year of current date